Family Home_840 x 420.jpg

 Eligible property types

 The information provided on this page is general in nature and does not constitute financial or legal advice.
 Eligibility for government grants and schemes may vary based on individual circumstances and location.
-Home Guarantee Scheme eligibility criteria apply.
+The Australian Government 5% Deposit Scheme eligibility criteria apply.
 We recommend visiting the official government websites listed to verify your eligibility and obtain the most up-to-date details.